Uncover-F/TAS/languages.md

-# Languages Support By This Repo
+# Languages Support By This Repository
 ## And Their Respective Language Codes

 ```